dimabarbul/XReports/docs/xreports.core/building-reports.md

 Both builders are generic classes.
 It means that you need to specify type of source.
 There is special IDataReader source type which will be discussed later.

 ## Vertical Report

+Vertical report consists of columns.
+Each column has to have:
+- ID (optional) - column ID, can be used to unambiguously refer to column
+- title (required) - title of the column, will be displayed in header cell
+cannot be null, but can be empty string can be used to refer to column
+- report cells provider (required) - the class responsible for providing report cells
+more on this later

 ### Simple Example